elastos/Elastos.Developer.Website/content/guides/elastos_schemes.md

 {{< ownership "SongShiJun" >}}

-{{< todo "explain what are schemes, how to call a scheme (for each platform), how to get response, and specific use cases for each platform" >}}

 ## Introduction

 The Elastos wallet scheme is the way for DApps to request operations to be completed by an Elastos wallet, on behalf of the user.
 For example, if your DApp wishes to request a payment from a user, it will call the payment scheme, which will open the installed wallet app, which will proceed to the payment (because it's the only one to know private user information), and send the payment confirmation to your app.